HabchiSarra/habchisarra.github.io/_pages/about.md

 **News:**
 --->

-**Bio:**
- Sarra Habchi is a research and development scientist at Ubisoft [La Forge](https://www.ubisoft.com/en-us/studio/laforge).
-She received her PhD in computer science from the University of Lille with a thesis on the identification and tracking of mobile-specific code smells.
-Her research interests lie primarily in the area of software quality and reliability, with an emphasis on software testing, continuous integration systems, and automation tools.
-Sarra is currently leading the software engineering research group at Ubisoft La Forge, which focuses on quality engineering challenges in the video game industry.
+**Bio:**I am an R&D Scientist dedicated to advancing software quality and reliability, with a focus on software testing, continuous integration, and automation.
+As the leader of the software engineering research group at Ubisoft [La Forge](https://www.ubisoft.com/en-us/studio/laforge), I drive innovation in quality engineering to tackle the unique challenges of the video game industry.
+I hold a PhD in computer science from the University of Lille, where my research on mobile-specific code smells earned the Gilles Kahn Prize for its impact on mobile app quality.

 **Career Milestones:**